7 Surprising Prepping Statistics: Beyond the Numbers

 The Final Word

-Statistics can either be boring and mundane, or a tool you can used to convince others of the importance of prepping.
-Some do not care for the numbers or the bigger picture and are better swayed with anecdotal stories.
+Statistics can either be boring and mundane or a tool you can use to convince others of the importance of prepping.
+Some do not care for the numbers or the bigger picture and are better swayed by anecdotal stories.
 This is where sharing your own experiences can help.
 I prefer to use numbers and my personal experiences together to share how important being prepared actually is.
-Keep exploring, stay prepared, and be safe.

 7 Surprising Prepping Statistics_ Beyond the Numbers

 I am an engineer, Air Force veteran, emergency manager, husband, dad, and experienced prepper.
 I developed emergency and disaster plans around the globe and responded to many attacks and accidents as a HAZMAT technician.
 I have been exposed to deadly chemical agents, responded to biological incidents, and dealt with natural disasters.
-Check out my full story here: Rusty's Story
+Check out my full story here: Sean's Story

 • These stats are powerful and a little disturbing.
 People are too dependent in the infrastructure that will fail in a SHTF situation.
 Great post.
 I plan to do a few things after reading.
 First get important contact information on a card that each family member can keep other than on their smartphones.
 Also buy a few extra first aid kits. :)